2014–15 Croatian First Football League

 The 2014–15 Croatian First Football League (officially known as the MAXtv Prva Liga for sponsorship reasons) was the 24th season of the Croatian First Football League, the national championship for men's association football teams in Croatia, since its establishment in 1992.
 The season started on 18 July 2014 and ended on 30 May 2015.
+10 teams contested for the title.

-The league was contested by 10 teams.
-Dinamo Zagreb were the defending champions, having won their ninth consecutive title in 2013–14.
+Dinamo Zagreb successfully defended its 9th consecutive 2014 title in the final against Sesvete.

 Teams

 The following is a complete list of teams who will contest the 2014–15 Prva HNL.